random-applications/Source-Variability-Data/README.md

 ---------------------------------------------------------------------------------------
 Note that by default, SVD will not calculate baseline projection angles or lengths as the computations take significant time.
-To enable calculation of projections, type "projection" after enterring the VgosDB session code(s).
+To enable calculation of projections, type "projection" after entering the VgosDB session code(s).

 Warning, SVD only accepts session codes in the VGOS format.
 To compile data for multiple VgosDB sessions, separate individual entries by a space.